soderlind/read-offline/readme.txt

 == Installation ==

+You know the drill:

+1. In WordPress Admin, go to `Plugins->Add New`
+1. Search for `Read Offline`
+1. Install and Activate
+1. Go to `Read Offline` in the main admin menu and configure the plugin.

+or

 1. Download the plugin and extract the read-offline.zip
 1. Upload the extracted `read-offline` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+The plugin is also [available at GitHub](https://github.com/soderlind/read-offline)

 == Credits ==